2015 Sri Lankan presidential election: Mahinda Rajapaksa

 The incumbent Mahinda Rajapaksa ran as the UPFA candidate, seeking an unprecedented third term.
-He also received the backing of a number of small constituent parties of the UPFA including the Ceylon Workers' Congress, Communist Party, Lanka Sama Samaja Party (LSSP), National Freedom Front, National Union of Workers and the Up-Country People's Front.
-On nomination day, 8 December 2014, two opposition MPs, Tissa Attanayake and Jayantha Ketagoda, defected to the government to support Rajapaksa.
+He also received the endorsement of a number of small constituent parties of the UPFA including the Ceylon Workers' Congress, Communist Party, Lanka Sama Samaja Party, National Freedom Front, National Union of Workers, and the Up-Country People's Front.
+On nomination day, two opposition MPs, Tissa Attanayake and Jayantha Ketagoda, defected to the government to support Rajapaksa.
 Attanayake was later appointed Minister of Health — the post previously held by Sirisena.
-Rajapaksa had also received the support of Buddhist extremist Bodu Bala Sena.
+Rajapaksa had also received the support of Buddhist extremist group Bodu Bala Sena.

-However, the Jathika Hela Urumaya (JHU) withdrew from UPFA government on 18 November 2014 citing Rajapaksa's refusal to reform the executive presidency and enact reforms to promote accountability.
-After much hesitation the All Ceylon Muslim Congress and Sri Lanka Muslim Congress also withdrew from the UPFA government, on 22 and 28 December 2014 respectively, blaming the government's failure to protect Sri Lankan Muslims from Sinhalese Buddhist extremists.
+The Jathika Hela Urumaya withdrew from UPFA government on 18 November 2014, citing Rajapaksa's refusal to reform the executive presidency and enact reforms to promote accountability.
+After much hesitation, the All Ceylon Muslim Congress and Sri Lanka Muslim Congress also withdrew from the UPFA government, on 22 and 28 December 2014 respectively, blaming the government's failure to protect Sri Lankan Muslims from Sinhalese Buddhist extremists.

 Rajapaksa released his manifesto, titled Mahinda's Vision — The World Winning Path, on 23 December 2014 at the Bandaranaike Memorial International Conference Hall.
-The manifesto pledges to introduce a new constitution within one year of being elected but the executive presidency won't be abolished — it will be amended and the "weakness" in the parliamentary system eliminated.
-A naval force and a special security force will be set up, with the help of the army, to tackle drug trafficking and other organised crime.
-The manifesto also pledged to establish a transparent, judicial inquiry into the alleged war crimes during the final stages of the Sri Lankan Civil War but Rajapaksa has refused to co-operate with UN investigation.
+In the manifesto, Rajapaksa pledges to introduce a new constitution within one year of being elected, but no abolition of the executive presidency — it will instead be amended and the "weakness" in the parliamentary system eliminated.
+A naval force and a special security force would be set up, with the help of the army, to tackle drug trafficking and other organised crime.
+The manifesto also pledges to establish a transparent, judicial inquiry into alleged war crimes during the final stages of the Sri Lankan civil war, but Rajapaksa refused to co-operate with UN investigation.